 Graduate Teaching Assistant PhD Studentships

 The Department of Mathematical Sciences at the University of Liverpool invites applications for Graduate Teaching Assistant (GTA) studentships leading to a PhD and commencing study as soon as possible.
-We particularly welcome applications of women candidates, and special consideration will be given to applications in the areas of Financial Mathematics and of Stochastics and Probability.
+We particularly welcome applications of women candidates.

 Award Value: Each of the GTA studentships is for 3.5 years.
 It is fully funded, it currently covers University fees at the level set for UK/EU students plus provides a stipend in line with that paid to students funded by the research councils (tax-free maintenance grant of £15,009 [2019/20] and with rises anticipated in future years).
 Candidates from outside the EU are welcome to apply, but they should be aware that they need to find funding for to cover the difference between the overseas and the UK/EU student fees.